SwanseaUniversityDataScience/MISSOURI/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-This is the github repository to store SQL and R scripts and code lists used for the MISSOURI project lead by Harry Ahmed.
+This is the github repository to store SQL and R scripts and code lists used for the MISSOURI project lead by Haroon Ahmed.
 SAIL project number 0972